sassoftware/em-bridge2viya/README.md

 ## Instructions

 Download (and unzip) or clone this repository.
-The repository contains a directory for the SAS Code node examples (pre-14.2) and the SAS Viya node examples (14.2+).
+The repository contains a directory for the SAS Code node examples (pre-14.2) and the SAS Viya node examples (14.2 and 14.3+).
 Each directory contains one or more example XML files (diagrams) and associated PDF documentation.

 To run these examples: